 - Players roll twice instead of once.

-- Robber becomes Robin Hood, steals from player with more victory points.
+- Robber becomes Robin Hood and steals from the player with more victory points.

 - There’s no trading between players.

-- Card limit for Robber is increased to 9.
+- The card limit for rolling 7 is increased to 9.

 2-Player Catan Expansions